Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 |

-UOB Reserve Diamond Cardholders enjoy non-expiring points (why that’s a perk reserved only for those who spend a million dollars a year, I do not know), extra meet & assist usages, and extra golf games.
+UOB Reserve Diamond Cardholders enjoy non-expiring points (why that’s a perk reserved only for those who spend S$1M a year, I do not understand), extra meet & assist usages, and extra golf games.

 - Free 2nd hotel night